DavesCodeMusings/mqttbaby/README.md

 # MQTT Baby
 This project centers around an Arduino IDE sketch for the ESP8266 microcontroller.
-It allows the board to connect to WiFi and publish messages to an MQTT server on the local network.
+It allows NodeMCU and D1 (and possibly other) boards to connect to WiFi and publish messages to an MQTT server on the local network.
 It also includes a serial monitor-based setup utility to allow WiFi and MQTT credentials, along with other parameters, to be entered and stored in non-volitile memory.

 Writing the sketch to an 8266 microcontroller will create a basic system than sends a periodic ping to an MQTT server.
 Publishing data from attached sensors should simply be a matter of adding a function to the loop.